Please enter your email in order to download this publication.

 Eliminate self-reviews that influence ratings: Many companies correctly start the self-review process long after managers have submitted employee ratings.
 Why?
 Because there’s no chance for self-reviews to influence a manager’s review decision or rating.

 If self-reviews are considered by managers when they rate employees, there are tremendous opportunities for multiple types of bias to influence the assessment.
 Employees who write more eloquently may create a more compelling case for a higher rating.
-Employees whose first-language is English may use diction or word choices that appeal more to a native English-speaking manager.
+Employees whose first language is English may use diction or word choices that appeal more to a native English-speaking manager.
 Less honest employees may try to shade the truth about metrics, contributions or accomplishments.
-Employees who write more or less than a manager wants to read may be considered to be trying too hard or not trying hard enough.
+Employees who write more or less than a manager want to read may be considered to be trying too hard or not trying hard enough.

 The performance review is a manager’s opportunity to assess how an employee performed against their goals and behaviors.
 Don’t let an employee’s persuasive abilities inject bias into that decision.

 Use rating calibration session with diversity statistics: Many organizations already apply this technique but there’s an opportunity to enhance its effectiveness.
-In a ratings calibration session, managers in a functional group or geography meet to review the performance ratings and/or performance bonuses they each plan to give to their team members.
+In a rating calibration session, managers in a functional group or geography meet to review the performance ratings and/or performance bonuses they each plan to give to their team members.

 In a round-table discussion, anyone receiving the highest rating or lowest rating has to be discussed and approved by the entire group.
 Next, the group reviews statistics showing the distribution of ratings and bonus recommendations by key groups.
 Those groups would include the typical categories of race and gender, but could also be presented by native-English (or home-country language) speaker, short vs. long-tenure, potential rating and other cuts that could tease out bias that might not otherwise be evident.
 A common bias that occurs is what we call “hierarchy bias” where the average performance rating increases as one moves up levels at a company.